pufanyi/GenderRecognitionByVoice/README.md

 ### Data Normalization

 The purpose of normalization is to ensure that all features are treated equally in terms of their scale.
-After applying normalization, we saw a remarkable increase in accuracy of our SVM model from approximately 60% to nearly 99%.
+After applying normalization, we saw a remarkable increase in accuracy of our SVM model from 0.6934 to 0.9834.

 ### Outlier Removal